luteberget/junction/docs/index.md

    ![Inf1](imgs/dispatch_3_contents.png)

- * Build **plans** representing train operations such as crossing, overtaking, train frequency, etc., and get a list of possible dispatch patterns that solve.
+ * Build **plans** representing train operations such as crossing, overtaking, train frequency, etc., and get a list of possible dispatch patterns that satisfy the plans.
    When you continue adjusting the infrastructure, the plans will be updated and you can check at a glance that operations are still working.